Qaujikkaut : an on-line advanced foresight tool of extreme meteorological events and natural hazards in Nunavik

 Abstract

-In collaboration with several partners (Nunavik Parks-KRG, MELCC, MSP, ECCC, Ouranos, Raglan Mine, CRDIG, and CRDM), the CEN proposes to develop an on-line advanced foresight tool of extreme meteorological events and natural hazards in Nunavik called Qaujikkaut (warning in Inuktitut).
-This tool available on the Web and as a mobile application on smartphone is based on the SILA network of climate and environmental observatories conjointly operated by the CEN and MELCC in Nunavik.
-Moreover, KRG is currently planning to install 9 other stations in 2019-2020 to improve the accessibility to Nunavik territory.
-Several stations have satellite communication capabilities for real-time access to data.
-The meteorological data from these stations and the meteorological forecasts of ECCC can be used to identify and foresight problematic environmental situations such as episodes of strong winds, fog, low pressure, heavy precipitation, storm surge, dry and wet snow avalanches, ice jams and break-up, flooding and erosion, and fast thawing of permafrost affecting accessibility to territory and threatening public safety.
+In collaboration with several partners (Nunavik Parks-KRG, MELCC, MSP, ECCC, Ouranos, Raglan Mine, CRDIG, and CRDM), this Sentinel North project developed an online advanced foresight tool for extreme meteorological events and natural hazards in Nunavik, called Qaujikkaut (warning in Inuktitut).
+This tool, available on the web and as a mobile application, was based on the SILA network of climate and environmental observatories jointly operated by the Centre for northern studies and the Ministère de l’Environnement, de la Lutte contre les changements climatiques, de la Faune et des Parcs in Nunavik.
+The meteorological data from these stations, combined with forecasts from Environment and Climate Change Canada, can be used to identify and anticipate critical environmental situations—such as strong winds, fog, low pressure, heavy precipitation, storm surges, snow avalanches, ice jams, flooding, erosion, and rapid permafrost thaw—factors impacting accessibility and public safety.